A market impact game under transient price impact: Proofs

+Clearly, the first component of this vector is positive for all $a\in(0,1)$ and $\theta\ge0$.
+By sending $a\ua1$ one sees, however, that the second component is negative for $\theta<\theta^*$ and $a$ sufficiently close to 1.
+Thus, we cannot have $\bm v\ge0$ in this case. \end{proof}

-Ours proof relies on results for so-called $M$-matrices stated in the book \cite{BermanPlemmons} by Berman and Plemmons.
+Now we prepare for the proof of the implication {\rm (b)}$\Rightarrow${\rm (c)} in Theorem~\ref{nonosc thm}.
+It relies on results for so-called $M$-matrices stated in the book~\cite{BermanPlemmons} by Berman and Plemmons.
 We first introduce some notations.
-When $A$ is a matrix or vector, we will write \begin{enumerate} \item $A\ge0$ if each entry of $A$ is nonnegative; \item $A>0$ if $A\ge0$ and at least one entry is strictly positive; \item $A\gg0$ if each entry of $A$ is strictly positive. \end{enumerate}
+If $A$ is a matrix or vector, we will write \begin{enumerate} \item $A\ge0$ if each entry of $A$ is nonnegative; \item $A>0$ if $A\ge0$ and at least one entry is strictly positive; \item $A\gg0$ if each entry of $A$ is strictly positive. \end{enumerate}

-\begin{definition}[Definition 1.2 in Chapter 6 of \cite{BermanPlemmons}] A matrix $A\in\bR^{n\times n}$ is called a nonsingular \emph{$M$-matrix} if it is of the form $ A=s\Id-B$, where the matrix $B\in \bR^{n\times n}$ satisfies $B\ge0$ and the parameter $s>0$ is strictly larger than the spectral radius of $B$. \end{definition}
+\begin{definition}[Definition 1.2 in Chapter 6 of~\cite{BermanPlemmons}] A matrix $A\in\bR^{n\times n}$ is called a nonsingular \emph{$M$-matrix} if it is of the form $ A=s\Id-B$, where the matrix $B\in \bR^{n\times n}$ satisfies $B\ge0$ and the parameter $s>0$ is strictly larger than the spectral radius of $B$. \end{definition}

 Also recall that a matrix $A\in\bR^{n\times n}$ is called a \emph{$Z$-matrix} if all its off-diagonal elements are nonpositive.
-Berman and Plemmons \cite{BermanPlemmons} give 50 equivalent characterizations of the fact that a given $Z$-matrix is a nonsingular $M$-matrix.
+Berman and Plemmons~\cite{BermanPlemmons} give 50 equivalent characterizations of the fact that a given $Z$-matrix is a nonsingular $M$-matrix.
 We will need three of them here and summarize them in the following statement.

-\begin{theorem}[From Theorem 2.3 in Chapter 6 of \cite{BermanPlemmons}] For a $Z$-matrix $A\in\bR^{n\times n}$, the following conditions are equivalent. \begin{enumerate} \item $A$ is a nonsingular $M$-matrix; \item All the leading principal minors of $A$ are positive. \item $A$ is inverse-positive; that is, $A^{-1}$ exists and $A^{-1}\ge0$. \item $A+\alpha\Id$ is nonsingular for all $\alpha\ge0$. \end{enumerate} \end{theorem}
+\begin{theorem}[From Theorem 2.3 in Chapter 6 of~\cite{BermanPlemmons}] For a $Z$-matrix $A\in\bR^{n\times n}$, the following conditions are equivalent. \begin{enumerate} \item $A$ is a nonsingular $M$-matrix; \item All the leading principal minors of $A$ are positive. \item $A$ is inverse-positive; that is, $A^{-1}$ exists and $A^{-1}\ge0$. \item $A+\alpha\Id$ is nonsingular for all $\alpha\ge0$. \end{enumerate} \end{theorem}

 We start with the following auxiliary lemma.

 \begin{lemma} A triangular $Z$-matrix $A\in\bR^{n\times n}$ with positive diagonal is an $M$-matrix. \end{lemma}

 \begin{proof} Let